pavel-todorov/frontend-project-lvl1/README.md

 This for hexlet frontend developer project

-## To see installation guide and how it's work visit
+## To see installation guide and how it's work

 ### Installation and Brain-even game demo
 https://asciinema.org/a/EKHo1oUyaEW57cfVfs7eRIU5E